Solar Feed In Tariffs In Australia

 Feed-in Tariff Rates Used To Be High

-Around 2010 when buying rooftop solar power in Australia was far, far more expensive than it is now, feed-in tariffs were much more generous and some state/territory programs locked in a timeframe for how long these rates would apply to those who signed up.
+Around 2010, when buying rooftop solar power in Australia was vastly more expensive than it is now, feed-in tariffs were much more generous, and some state/territory programs locked in a timeframe for how long these rates would apply to those who signed up.

-As a result, there are some households in Victoria who will receive a 60 cent feed-in tariff rate until 2024, Queenslanders who will receive 44 cents buyback rate until 2028, South Australians getting 44c per kWh until 2028, and people in the ACT who will receive a rate 47.5 cents until 2031.
+As a result, there are some households in Queensland and South Australia who will receive 44 cents buyback rate until 2028, South Australians, and some in the ACT who will receive a rate 47.5 cents until 2031.
 To find details on these legacy feed-in tariffs, click on the state or territory above.

 Highest Feed-in Tariff Rate Is Not Necessarily The Best

-In NSW, Victoria, Queensland, South Australia and the ACT, current feed-in tariffs are only what electricity retailers offer and can range from nothing up to 20 cents.
+In NSW, Victoria, South East Queensland, South Australia and the ACT, current feed-in tariffs are only what electricity retailers offer and can range from nothing up to 12 cents.

 How Can I Tell What My Current Feed-in Tariff Rate Is?